Github4Aakanksha/github4aakanksha.github.io/index.md

 ---

 ### *Sectoral PE Analysis and Trading Strategy with Machine Learning*
-This project focuses on developing a trading strategy based on sectoral price-to-earnings (PE) ratios for the health and industrial sectors using machine learning techniques.
-The process involves applying Fisher transformations to normalize the data and optimizing threshold values for buy/sell signals through hyperparameter tuning.
-Performance metrics such as Sharpe ratio, annualized returns, and Gini coefficient were used to evaluate the strategy.
-An equally weighted portfolio was constructed by combining the best-performing strategies from both sectors, demonstrating the potential of data-driven approaches in financial analysis and trading.
+This project developed a trading strategy using machine learning based on sectoral price-to-earnings (PE) ratios from the health and industrial sectors.
+By normalizing data with Fisher transformations and fine-tuning buy/sell signals, the strategy was evaluated using metrics like the Sharpe ratio and annual returns.
+Combining the top-performing strategies from both sectors into an equally weighted portfolio showed the effectiveness of data-driven techniques for improving financial decision-making and trading performance.

 ![Machine Learning](https://img.shields.io/badge/Machine_Learning-lightgrey?style=flat-square)
 ![Data Analysis](https://img.shields.io/badge/Data_Analysis-lightgrey?style=flat-square)